xuy1116/Employee_churn_prediction/README.md

 ## Data Collection and Preparation:
 * Administrative information
-• 'department' – Department employees belong(ed) to
-• 'salary' – Salary level relative to rest of their department
-• 'tenure' – Number of years at the company
-• 'recently_promoted' – Was the employee promoted in the last 3 years?
 * Workload information
-• 'n_projects' – Number of projects employee is staffed on
-• 'avg_monthly_hrs' – Average number of hours worked per month
 * Mutual evaluation information
-• 'satisfaction' – Score for employee’s satisfaction with the company (higher is better)
-• 'last_evaluation' – Score for most recent evaluation of employee (higher is better)
-• 'filed_complaint' – Has the employee filed a formal complaint in the last 3 years?
 ## Feature Engineering:
 * First, we have people with high 'last_evaluation' but low 'satisfaction'.
 Maybe these people were overqualified, frustrated, or unhappy in some other way.
 * Next, we have people with low 'last_evaluation' and medium 'satisfaction'.
 These were probably underperformers or poor cultural fits.